jeanlouisnico/CWatM-spinetoolbox/docs/Tutorial.md

   - *data_store_loop*
   - *best_calib*

 This step will create an empty database with one alternative called *Base*.
-This alternative will be empty and we can now start populating the data from the **.ini* file into the database
+This alternative will be empty and we can now start populating the data from 1. a data structure that can be imported into the database or 2. a n existing CWatM **.ini* file into the database.

 ### Populating the database
+#### Method 1: Import an existing database

+This method is the easiest if you are starting with a new CWatM project.
+[Download](../.spinetoolbox/Data/basic_model.json) (right-click and save the file) the .json document that will parse the database with the CWatM 30 min examples with already pre-defined alternatives and scenario (for a single run of CWatM and calibration).
+This database has more parameters already defined from other CWatM projects (i.e. 5-arcmin).

+This method is the most convenient and should be done anyway as parameters are declared properly. one could then import an existing ini file into this database later on.

+#### Method 2: Import from CWatM ini file
 !!!
 Tip

     This section refers to the [import ini file section](navigating.md/#3-import-cwatm-ini-files) part of the workflow

-The best way to start working with **Toolbox** is to take one of the CWatM setting files for the 30 arcmin or 5 arcmin.
+The best way to start importing existing ini file within **Toolbox** is to take one of the CWatM setting files for the 30 arcmin or 5 arcmin.
 In this example we will populate the 5 arcmin setting files but this setup can be done with the 30 arcmin as well.

 First, select the data connection box ![input_setting_file_icon_small](images/input_setting_file_icon_small.png)that will link the ini file to **Toolbox**.
 This will display the Data Connection Properties (DCP) window on the right-hand side.
 In case a filepath is already present in the File paths field, adding a new file will be made in addition to the current file path.
 One can safely remove the link by right cliking the filepath and click *remove reference(s)* or click the - button![minus_icon](images/minus_icon.png) while having the filepath selected.
 By clicking the + icon ![plus_icon](images/plus_icon.png)you can select the ini setting file.